Can AI-based trading give hedge funds an edge?

 However, there are companies, including hedge funds and other trading businesses, already using ‘approaches’ to achieve it.
 Such as Machine Learning (ML) and Artificial Neural Networks (ANN).

 Newer HFs use Evolutionary Computing (EC).
 They employ a trading system which creates random ‘digital traders’ and test their performance against historical data covering multiple market regime changes.
 Then, the system places the winners in a real market to trade.
-While using their key attributes to create the next generation of digital traders.
+At the same time, it uses the key attributes of the winners to create the next generation of digital traders.

 AI relies on data: the bigger the better.
 In fact, its proponents say that AI is the way to monetise big data.
-However, HFs eyeing AI-based trading to gain an edge face big challenges too.
+However, HFs that are eyeing AI-based trading to gain an edge face problems too.

 AI-based trading challenges